 Building community and finding support

-It's a frequent complaint we have heard in this space that people find it difficult to have conversations about this topic, at the level they need to have them.
-From my own experience I can say when I give myself this opportunity it can often allow me to listen more deeply both to myself and others.
-Michelle and I as trained therapists, know how important it is to create open, safe spaces to explore and express your thoughts and feelings.
+As trained therapists, we know how important it is to create open, safe spaces to explore and express your thoughts and feelings.
+The value of meeting these times with an open steady heart has never been more important.
 With this in mind we've decided to host an ongoing, guided monthly conversation / support group.
 You can attend each month or as you feel.
 Numbers will be limited and taken on a first come basis.

 Small groups and Breakout rooms